Ofcom

 What is section 135 and why is it important?

 Section 135 of the Communications Act 2003 gives Ofcom the power to issue an information notice.
 This is one of Ofcom’s most frequently used enforcement tools, as it is much faster than a formal investigation.
 Receiving a section 135 notice is often an early indicator of a deeper regulatory concern.
-Responding to a section 135 notice without legal advice is a common and costly mistake.
-The information provided in response can be used in subsequent enforcement proceedings.
+Information given in response to a section 135 notice can be used in evidence in later enforcement proceedings.

 How can businesses engage with Ofcom proactively?

 Businesses can engage with Ofcom through consultation responses, stakeholder meetings, and requests for guidance on specific questions.
 Ofcom publishes a consultation calendar.
 Consultations are an opportunity to provide evidence and argument on topics of regulatory importance.
-We advise clients on how to structure consultation responses to be heard above the noise, and on whether escalation to senior Ofcom leadership is appropriate on specific topics.
+A consultation response carries most weight where it provides evidence Ofcom does not already hold and answers the questions Ofcom has asked.

 Representative experience